uselagoon/lagoon-cli/docs/commands/lagoon_list_organization-variables.md

 ### SEE ALSO

-* [lagoon delete](lagoon_delete.md)	 - Delete a project, or delete notifications and variables from projects or environments
+* [lagoon list](lagoon_list.md)	 - List projects, environments, deployments, variables or notifications